Vinifera-Developers/Vinifera/README.md

 They are used in accordance with the original license terms and include additional terms as permitted under [Section 7 of the GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html#section7):

-<sub><i>Code within this repository can not be used for commercial or financial software as
-dictated by the license released by Electronic Arts Inc. (see ADDITIONAL TERMS - SECTION 7 of LICENSE)</i></sub>

 <sub><i>No trademark or publicity rights are granted.
 This license does NOT give
 you any right, title or interest in "Command & Conquer" or any other Electronic Arts Inc. trademark.
 You may not distribute any modification of this